 Medela PISA and Spectra S2 Tips

-I’ve come up with a variety of Spectra S2 tips and Medela PISA tricks, as well as ideas that will work with either pump.
+I’ve come up with a variety of Medela Pump In Style and Spectra S2 tips and tricks, as well as ideas that will work with either pump.
 Try them out to find out what works best for you!
 Maybe you will find some of these boost your milk production or make your pumping sessions go by more quickly!

 - Change the settings to see what works best for you.
-Both Medela and Spectra recommend slowly increasing the settings until you feel slightly uncomfortable, then adjust them back down a notch so you are comfortable.
+Slowly increase the settings until you feel slightly uncomfortable, then adjust them back down a notch so you are comfortable.
 Pumping should not be painful.

 - Pump after milk stops coming out to ensure your breasts are fully empty.
-This helps boost supply.
 This may mean pumping for 15-30 minutes, depending on your body.

 Pump Accessory Tips

 - Replace your membranes, valves, and tubing approximately every 3 months.
 These parts can wear out over time and cause the pump to work less effectively, meaning you get less milk.
 Replacement parts are readily available on Amazon!

 - Speaking of which, I recommend keeping a backup set of parts on hand, just in case something breaks.

 - Use breast creams on your nipples and on the edges of the flanges.
 Ointments soothe soreness and make the plastic pump parts less rough on your skin.
 They are also safe in case some gets into the milk or your baby eats some.
 Personally, I prefer lanolin, but some moms find it too thick and greasy and prefer the olive oil-based Mother Love cream.
 Check the prices of lanolin and Mother Love cream on Amazon.
 It is well worth the few dollars to soothe your nipples!

 - Put your pump on a soft surface to make it quieter, like a couch, carpeted floor, ottoman, or even just put a towel or blanket underneath.